-It would appear from several texts that not all are written in this book, but only the elect.
+It would appear from several texts that not all are written in this book, but only the elect (choice, fresh, young).
 In Revelation, the terminology of “earth dwellers” or “those that dwell on the earth” is a standard designation for non-believers.
 These are the ones who “worship” the Beast (Rev. 13:8a).
 They are the ones “whose name has not been written before the foundation of the world in the book of life of the Lamb who was slain” (Rev. 13:8b).
 Thus it would appear that to be one whose name has been written down before the foundation of the world is simply another way of saying that he/she is elect (choice, fresh, young) (see Eph.
 1:4).

 The Apostle Paul spoke of his co-workers as those “whose names are in the book of life” (Phil.
 4:3): “I entreat Euodia and I entreat Syntyche, to agree in the Lord.
 Yes, I ask you also, true companion, help these women, who have labored side by side with me in the gospel together with Clement and the rest of my fellow workers, whose names are in the book of life” (Phil.
 4:2-3).

 This appears to be the grounds on which he makes his appeal that they all learn to get along in love and unity, especially the two women in Philippi who were in some sort of conflict (Euodia and Syntyche).
-Those who are the objects of divine election, who, in spite of their well-deserved damnation nevertheless have been sovereignly and graciously chosen by God to inherit eternal life, should respond to such an immeasurable blessing by doing everything they can to get along and to work in harmony for the sake of the gospel.
+Those who are the objects of divine election, who, in spite of their deserving of damnation nevertheless have been sovereignly and graciously chosen by God to inherit eternal life, should respond to such an immeasurable blessing by doing everything they can to get along and to work in harmony for the sake of the gospel.

 We see this in Revelation 13:8 and Revelation 17:8.